peterprescott/homeschool/README.md

-# Resources for parents adjusting to homeschooling
+# Resources for parents adjusting to home learning

 With the COVID-19 business going on and many people finding themselves at home with their kids all day, I wanted to share a list of resources to help keep kids engaged and learning.
 This is mainly for Kindergarten age kids since that's what mine are.
 I haven't used most of these and don't endorse any, but listing the ones I've found in case they are helpful for others.